 The IBM Remote Support Center (RSC) can then prepare an action plan to handle the problem before the SSR travels to the physical location of the library.
-The library may also periodically send support information, such as configuration information, library and drive code versions as well as error logs to IBM.
+The library can also periodically send support information, such as configuration information, code versions of the library and drives, and error logs to IBM.